Barrometer/EIE2-MIPS-Simulator/README.md

 This project was created by Tim Wu, Mayank Surana, and Edward Pickup

-To compile the project from source provided use the make file provided and run "make bin/mips_simulator"
+To compile the project from source provided use the make file provided and run "make simulator" to create the simulator.

-For DT:

-The project as current has a working input for binaries, working RAM and ROM, will recgonize the difference between r,i,j type instructions and execute addu, and, xor, SLTU and or type instructions.
-There is no way of loading intermediate in - to test that these works you will have to hard set registers
-There are several .hpp files currently with minimal code in them, the interesting files are simulator.cpp and r_type.cpp.
-The files are currently launched through the cpp file and We have not been able to intergrate it with the makefile.
-It currently works by only using the simulator.cpp file
+To create the testbench run "make testbench".

+It is known that some functionality of the specification is not met, notably the functionality around ADDR_GETC and ADDR_PUTC.
+These would have been implemented time allowing.